ukaea/fortran-skeleton/README.md

 - compile your code
 - try to build API documentation
 - run unit tests and produce coverage reports
-- run any other tests
+- run any other tests and produce coverage reports
 - check that cmake has been configured to install the project correctly
 - if on the `master` branch, deploy documentation and code coverage to [GitLab pages](https://git.ccfe.ac.uk/help/user/project/pages/index.md)